va9iff/losge/README.md

 ### `losge(initial, key)`

-# Using
+# Usage
 ```js
 let data = losge({ value: 99 }) // just wrap with losge
 data.value += 1                 // make changes
 data.save()                     // save
 ```
 The losge call will load the last saved value.
-The argument is used as initial value.
+If there's no saved value, the argument is used as the initial value.

 # Resetting
 ```js